 This distinction between $K_D$ and D is important.
-The partition coefficient is an equilibrium constant and has a fixed value for the solute's partitioning between the two phases.
+The partition coefficient is a thermodynamic equilibrium constant and has a fixed value for the solute's partitioning between the two phases.
 The distribution ratio's value, however, changes with solution conditions if the relative amounts of A and B change.
-If we know the equilibrium reactions taking place within each phase and between the phases, we can derive an algebraic relationship between $K_D$ and D.
+If we know the solute's equilibrium reactions within each phase and between the two phases, we can derive an algebraic relationship between $K_D$ and D.